-Hamilton will participate in the NESCAC championships for the eighth straight year this season.
-Trinity College and Wesleyan University co-hosted the first seven championships.
-Kelly Whipple '10 was a three-time all-conference selection from 2008 to 2010, and Jamie King was named the 2011 NESCAC Coach of the Year.
-The team travels to Harvard University for the 2014 team championships and a couple players go to the University of Pennsylvania for the CSA individual championships.
-Bowdoin College is set to host a Division III invitational tournament in early February.
+The Continentals participate in the NESCAC championship for the ninth straight year as Williams is the host in 2015.
+Kelly Whipple '10 was a three-time all-conference selection from 2008 to 2010 and King was named the 2011 NESCAC Coach of the Year.
+The team travels to Harvard University for the 2015 team championships and a couple players go to Princeton University for the CSA individual championships.
+Wesleyan University is set to host a Division III individual tournament in early December.

-Gray and Thorman were NESCAC all-conference selections in 2012 along with Alyssa Bawden '12.
-The Continentals recorded their best finish in the NESCAC championships in 2012 when they were the No. 5 seed and ended up in fifth place with a 2-1 record.
-Hamilton went 7-5 against NESCAC opponents that season.
-The Continentals competed for the Kurtz Cup at the CSA team championships and ended up 16th in the final national rankings.
+Gray and Thorman were NESCAC all-conference selections along with Alyssa Bawden '12 in 2012.
+The Continentals recorded their best finish at the NESCAC championship in 2012 when they ended up in fifth place with a 2-1 record.
+The women competed for the Kurtz Cup at the CSA team championships and ended up 16th in the final national rankings.

 In 2009-10, the Continentals won their first seven matches and finished with a record of 15-8.
-The 15 wins are the second-highest total in program history, and Hamilton was No. 15 in the final CSA rankings.
+The 15 wins are the second-highest total in program history, and the women were No. 15 in the final CSA rankings.
 That ranking is believed to be tied for the team's best at the end of a season.

 The Continentals won their first six matches in 2007-08 and went on to post a 14-8 record.
-Hamilton finished that season 15th in the final CSA team rankings after the Continentals defeated Tufts University in the Kurtz Cup consolation bracket at Princeton.
+The team finished that season 15th in the final CSA team rankings after the Continentals defeated Tufts in the Kurtz Cup consolation bracket at Princeton.
 The Continentals won seven of their first eight matches in 2006-07 -- a landmark season for the program.
-Hamilton competed up in the Kurtz Cup at the CSA team championship for the first time.
-The Continentals ended up with a 10-8 record, including 2-2 in the 2007 NESCAC championships.
+The women competed up for the Kurtz Cup at the CSA team championships for the first time.

-The Continentals were one of the most improved if not THE most improved women's squash program in the CSA during 2004-05.
-The Continentals finished with an overall record of 13-8 and all but one of those 13 wins came away from home.
+The Continentals were one of the most improved if not THE most improved women's program in the CSA during 2004-05.
+The team finished with an overall record of 13-8 and all but one of those 13 were won away from home.
 The Continentals were ranked 26th at the start of the season and peaked at No. 18 before they finally settled at No. 21.
-Hamilton captured the Walker Cup team trophy in 2000, when the team finished with a 13-6 record, and claimed Walker Cup consolation draw titles in 2005 and 2006.
-Hamilton finished with an amazing 18-4 record in 1992-93.
+The women captured the Walker Cup team trophy in 2000 and claimed Walker Cup consolation draw titles in 2005 and 2006.
+The team finished with an amazing 18-4 record in 1992-93.

-The Continentals excel on the court and in the classroom.
-Thorman, Kolodner, Alexis Lee '13 and Katie Rogers '14 made the 2012-13 NESCAC winter all-academic team.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.
-Caroline Steers '05 was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society, in 2004-05.
+The women's squash team excels on the court and in the classroom.
+Lindsay Arader '16, Hillary Kolodner '14, Ann Pooley '16, Katie Rogers '14 and Laura Russell '14 made the 2013-14 NESCAC Winter All-Academic Team.
+Each honoree has a cumulative grade-point average of at least 3.35 and must have reached sophomore academic standing.
+Rogers and Caroline Steers '05 were elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society.